-emergence time (more points lying above and to the left of the blue line).
-This trend is still weak compared to the variation among the regions considered, as is born out by the small decrease in the correlations (Pearson correlation coefficients $\geq 0.94$ ).
+This constancy in the performance of the unsigned field is largely because the field itself does not evolve substantially over the time in question.
+Figure 2 (left) shows the field 24.5 hr before emergence versus the field 8.5 hr before emergence.
+There is an extremely high correlation between the field at the two times (Pearson correlation coefficients ≥ 0.96) for both the PE and NE regions and no clear indication of evolution.
+When considering the change between 24.5 hr and 3.2 hr before emergence (Figure 2, right), there is some indication of evolution of the field, consistent with there being a few regions for which emergence began in the final 6 hr before the nominal emergence time (more points lying above and to the left of the blue line).
+This trend is still weak compared to the variation among the regions considered, as is borne out by the small decrease in the correlations (Pearson correlation coefficients ≥ 0.94).
 Thus the evolution of the field does not greatly change the ability of the unsigned field to distinguish the PE from the NE.

-The large overlap between the distributions of NE and PE regions shows that there is no clear signature in the surface field when individual regions are considered (c.f.
-Fig. 2 and 3 of Paper II).
-However, there was a bias introduced in the selection criteria for the NE compared with the PE: NE regions were required to have magnetic field consistently < 1000 G (see §3.2 of Paper I), while no such requirement was imposed for PE regions.
+The large overlap between the distributions of NE and PE regions shows that there is no clear signature in the surface field when individual regions are considered (see Figures 2 and 3 of Paper II).
+However, there was a bias introduced in the selection criteria for the NE compared with the PE: NE regions were required to have a magnetic field consistently <1000 G (see Section 3.2 of Paper I), whereas no such requirement was imposed for PE regions.
 It may simply be that the difference between the PE and NE samples results from the bias in the selection of NE compared to the PE regions.

-It is also possible that there is a small amount of weak magnetic flux present at the surface more than a day prior to the beginning of the clear emergence phase of active regions.
-This field is indistinguishable from noise in individual MDI magnetograms, but becomes apparent in averaging over large numbers.
-This could be related to the emergence process, in the form of small amounts of flux arriving at the emergence site prior to the main emergence, as is seen in some simulations (e.g., Cheung et al. 2010; Stein et al. 2011).
-It could also be related to the known tendency for active regions to emerge in the same locations as prior active regions (e.g., Pojoga & Cudnik 2002).
-The latter case would be one example of how the bias manifests from a completely solar cause.
+It is also possible that there is a small amount of weak magnetic flux present at the surface more than a day prior to the beginning of the clear emergence phase of ARs.
+This field is indistinguishable from noise in individual MDI magnetograms but becomes apparent in averaging over large numbers.
+This could be related to the emergence process, in the form of small amounts of flux arriving at the emergence site prior to the main emergence, as seen in some simulations (e.g., Cheung et al. 2010; Stein et al. 2011).
+It could also be related to the known tendency for ARs to emerge in the same locations as prior ARs (e.g., Pojoga & Cudnik 2002).
+The latter case would be one